vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/28_The_Gospel_of_kauNDinya.md

 The seeking of dishonour

 Although the initiate ‘looses himself’, so to speak, in his mimetic worship, this is a temporary state.
 For the second stage of the ascetic’s career Kauṇḍinya prescribes a behaviour that deepens the effacement of the person by a process of self-mortification that goes further than most of the rivalling practices.
-I 5 Kauṇd

-. inya ad  PS 1.8.
-This practice may go back to a Vedic govrata  or anad
+I 5 Kauṇḍinya ad  PS 1.8.
+This practice may go back to a Vedic govrata  or anaḍudvrata; see

-. udvrata; see

 Acharya 2013.